CometVisu/CometVisu/doc/manual/en/config/structure-tile/elements/address.rst

 There are two ways to influence visibility:

-* ``target="show-hide"``: Makes the widget invisible but doesn't change the layout, it creates an empty area
+* ``target="show-hide"``: Makes the widget invisible but does not change the layout, it creates an empty area
 * ``target="show-exclude"``: Removes the widget from the layout, no empty space is created

 In this example, the entire tile would be deleted from the layout if the backend sends the value 0 for that address